 The first stop is Þingvellir, a beautiful national park where the first Icelandic Parliament was established in 930 AD.
 The second stop is Gullfoss, a spectacular waterfall cascading 32 metres down over two stages.
 And the last stop is Geysir, a geothermal area with an active geyser, guaranteed to wow visitors.
 Kerið, a colourful crater in the same area, is a recommended extra stop.

 If you want to extend the tour, it can be combined with a few other activities depending on what you are interested in.
-You can add a visit to geothermally heated greenhouses, swim in the Secret Lagoon, visit Laugarvatn Fontana or drive back to Reykjavík to go on a whale safari.
+You can add a visit to the Friðheimar tomato farm, swim in the Secret Lagoon, or go on a snowmobile on Langjökull glacier.

 Total driving distance: 220 kilometres, 3.5 hours.